decentralized-identity/github-did/README.md

 ## Motivation

-The `ghdid` method is meant to make working with DIDs very simple at the cost of trusting github for assisting in resolving DID Documents.
+The `ghdid` method is meant to make working with DIDs very simple at the cost of trusting Github.com for assisting in resolving DID Documents.

 Many developers are familar with Github, and its 2 supported public key cryptosystems, GPG and SSH.

-Linked Data Signatures are difficult to work with when operating a server or running a local node of some distributed system is a requirement.
+Linked Data Signatures are difficult to work with when operating a server or running a local node of some distributed system / blockchain is a requirement.

-The objective of Github DID is to encourage contribution to the [DID Spec](https://w3c-ccg.github.io/did-spec/) and [Linked Data Signatures](https://w3c-dvcg.github.io/ld-signatures).
+The objective of Github DID is to encourage contribution to the [DID Spec](https://w3c-ccg.github.io/did-spec/) and [Linked Data Signatures](https://w3c-dvcg.github.io/ld-signatures), and allow rapid development of extensions to these without requiring the use of slow, or complicated more trustless infrastructure, such as blockchains or other distributed systems.

-## Help Wanted

-The DID Spec is long, and this project does not fully support a DID implementation.
-If you would like to contribute, or have questions about DIDs, please feel free to open an issue.

-#### Getting Started
+## Getting Started

 ```
 ghdid init alice@example.com yolo